 You may have heard of the three most popular Content Management Systems (CMS) that exist.
-These would be WordPress, Drupal and Joomla.
+These would be WordPress, Drupal, and Joomla.
 All of these CMSs have something in common, though they are quite different from each other.
 They can all be used for a wide variety of sites.
 While this guide will not go into which one may be better for you, we will clarify why you may want to use Joomla.

 Like the other Content Management Systems, Joomla provides similar functionality.
-However there are certain aspects of Joomla that are different than the others.
+However, there are certain aspects of Joomla that are different than the others.
 For example, with Language Localization.

-Joomla does offer a great variety of documentation, and a great community for learning.
+Joomla does offer a great variety of documentation and a great community for learning.
 It does provide a bit of difficulty when trying to find the perfect plugins to run on your site.
-Joomla has a smaller marketplace for Modules, making it harder to find the functionality that you are looking for.
-Even though Joomla is considered to be between WordPress and Drupal, sometimes it may require a little bit of developer experience to get the functionality wanted.
+Joomla has a smaller marketplace for Modules, making it harder to find the functionality you are looking for.
+Even though Joomla is considered between WordPress and Drupal, sometimes it may require a little bit of developer experience to get the functionality wanted.
 Of course, the final decision is entirely up to you.

 When creating your site, you may want to opt for one of the available CMSs.
 However, choosing is hard.
 All in all, if you are a beginner with no coding or developer experience, many clients choose WordPress for its ease of use.
 If you do have some developer experience, Joomla would be a nice match with its level of simplicity yet ability to be complex.
 If you have a great deal of programming experience and still want to use a CMS, Drupal may be the way to go, as it offers a powerful framework for building your web application.